 For a BrightApprentice, the starting salary will be approximately £20,000.
 This is notably lower than graduates starting salary reflecting the value of the graduate’s University education. £20,000 per year straight out of school without a degree is still a good starting salary, particularly when the paid-for professional qualification is taken into account.

-A £1,000 annual salary increase from £30,000 in the first year to around £31,000 in the second year represents a small percentage increase.
-Whilst most audit trainees will be far more useful members of the team by this stage, the annual pay doesn’t fully reflect this increased importance.
+A £3,000 annual salary increase from £30,000 in the first year to around £33,000 in the second year represents a 10% per cent increase.
+Whilst most audit trainees will be far more useful members of the team by this stage, the annual pay doesn’t fully reflect this increased importance until the year after.

 For this reason, year 2 is often considered the worst year in terms of the contribution to remuneration ratio.

 How much can a third-year graduate earn in audit at Deloitte?

 A third-year Deloitte UK graduate trainee working in audit can expect to earn a salary of around £38,000 per annum representing a greater year-on-year increase than between years 1 and 2.
 This would typically be accompanied by a year-end bonus of £1,000 dependent on wider firm performance.

 A £5,000 salary bump works out as an annual increase of around 15% which does reflect the far greater impact and responsibility that 3rd-year trainees (also known as Senior Audit Associates) will have.

 The bonus will stay consistent throughout the training contract at around £1,000 a year and won’t meaningfully change until promotion to the Assistant Manager position.